lightdash/lightdash/.github/CONTRIBUTING.md

 style: add more space
 ```

 Note that **feat** and **fix** are typically used for changes that will provide value to the end-user
-and, so they trigger a release (version update).
+so they trigger a release (version update).
 If you are making a change to docs, styles, or some
 other part of the system, please use the appropriate tag to avoid the extra overhead.

 You can see all